3D-printed firearm

 A 3D-printed firearm is a firearm that is partially or primarily produced with a 3D printer.
 While plastic printed firearms are associated with improvised firearms, or the politics of gun control, digitally-produced metal firearms are more associated with commercial manufacturing or experiments in traditional firearms design.

-Although it is possible to create fully-printed plastic firearms and silencers, these tend to have short working lives.
-3D-printed gun culture is built around the printing of open-source firearm frames and receivers, the use of standard, metal commercial components (like an action and barrel), and other parts that can be made or purchased in a parts kit.
+Although it is possible to create fully printed plastic firearms and silencers, these tend to have short operating lives.
+3D-printed gun culture is built around the printing of open-source firearm frames and receivers, the use of standard, metal commercial components (such as an action and barrel), and other parts that can be made or purchased in a parts kit.
 (Note: In the United States, the firearm's identity is defined by its receiver (frame).
 Just printing a frame creates a "firearm" in the legal definition.)

-While 3D-printed parts are made in the development and production of conventional firearms, they are more commonly associated with homemade firearms in American gun politics.
-3D-printed parts complicate the debates regarding high-capacity magazine and assault weapon bans, as well as federal regulations like the ATF's pistol brace rule.
+While 3D-printed parts are made in the development and production of conventional firearms, they are more commonly associated with homemade firearms and the 3D2A movement in American gun politics.
+3D-printed parts complicate the debates regarding high-capacity magazine and assault weapon bans, as well as federal regulations, such as the ATF's pistol brace rule.

 History

 In May 2013, the American company Defense Distributed published plans for the first complete firearm that could be downloaded and reproduced by anyone with a desktop 3D printer.
 Defense Distributed also designed the first generation of 3D-printed AR-15–type rifle receivers and magazines.
 With these early online publications, the United States Department of State demanded removal of the files from the company's website DEFCAD, deeming the activity a violation of the Arms Export Control Act.
 In 2015, Defense Distributed sued the State Department on free speech grounds, and in 2018, the Department of Justice settled, acknowledging the American right to publish instructions for the production of 3D-printed firearms online.

-Legal action against Defense Distributed inspired the creation of additional decentralized 3D-printed firearm communities, including FOSSCAD and Deterrence Dispensed, in 2019.
-Members of these communities are generally anonymous, and are often based in non-U.S. jurisdictions.
+Legal action against Defense Distributed inspired the creation of additional decentralized 3D-printed firearm communities, including Deterrence Dispensed in 2019, and the modern 3D2A movement.
+Members of these communities are generally anonymous and are often based in non-U.S. jurisdictions.

-In October 2020, Jacob Duygu, a Kurdish German gun designer known by the pseudonym "JStark1809" released the FGC-9, which became the world's most popular printed gun.
+In October 2020, Jacob Duygu, a Kurdish German gun designer known by the pseudonym "JStark1809," released the FGC-9, which became the world's most popular printed gun.
 A second model was later made in April 2021, and both could be made in a matter of weeks with less than $500 in tools and materials.

-Rebels in the 2021 phase of the Myanmar Civil War used 3D-printed firearms against the military junta, but frequency lessened as funds and conventional weaponry became more available.
+Rebels in the 2021 phase of the Myanmar Civil War used 3D-printed firearms against the military junta, but the frequency lessened as funds and conventional weaponry became more available.

 In December 2024, UnitedHealthcare CEO Brian Thompson was allegedly killed with a printed pistol and printed silencer.
-The gun appears to be a "Chairmanwon V1", a minor tweak of the 2021 Glock design "FMDA 19.2" published by Deterrence Dispensed and The Gatalog.
+The gun appeared to be a "Chairmanwon V1", a remix a 2021 Glock-pattern design called "FMDA 19.2".